Zymbit-Docs/docs/content/bootware/zbcli/imager/index.md

 #### Example to create a zi image from a binary image .

 You can also make a zi image directly from a previously created image file, created with `dd` or some other imaging utility.
 This may be a preferred method if tied into a CI/CD procedure used to generate complete image files.
-This process assumes your image contains two partitions corresponding to a boot and root file system.
+This process assumes your image contains two partitions corresponding to a boot and root file system. `zbcli imager` will assume the boot partition is partition 1 and the root partition is partition 2.

 You will need the path to the image file.